 Whether crystal, ceramic, or porcelain, decorative vases are often delicately fragile and sometimes very valuable.
 Because of their tall, elongated shapes, you should pack them in specialty boxes for optimal protection.

-Line the bottom of the box with crumpled packing paper or peanuts and carefully wedge your wrapped vase into the cushioned bottom of the box.
+Prepare the bottom of the box with crumpled packing paper or peanuts and carefully wedge your wrapped vase into the cushioned bottom of the box.
 Stuff the empty space with more cushioning to prevent the vase from shifting during transit and sustaining any scratches, cracks or other damage.
 Secure the box with packing tape and mark "Fragile'.

-While heavier and seemingly sturdier than fragile glass and porcelain, electronics have delicate inner-workings that can be compromised with the slightest impact.
+While heavier and seemingly sturdier than fragile glass and porcelain, electronics have delicate inner workings that can be compromised with the slightest impact.
 Bubble wrap can help cushion any blow your electronics sustain.
 Be sure to use pink, non-static bubble wrap when packing electronics to avoid damage from a static-induced electric charge.

 After wrapping your device in bubble wrap, the best packaging for transport is the original box.
 However, if you don't like to save everything and no longer have the store packaging, a sturdy moving carton will do.
 Be sure to secure tightly with packing tape and label "Fragile."